Reputation (album): Popular culture and politics

 Released amidst negative press and after Swift's hiatus, Reputation was regarded by several journalists as her comeback.
 Some critics interpreted the release during the Donald Trump presidency as a political statement—whereas many celebrities voiced their opposition to Trump's controversial policies, Swift's inaction during the 2016 presidential election was highlighted in the press as a shocking phenomenon.
-Detractors denounced her as aloof and tone-deaf to contemporary political landscape, with a Guardian editorial dubbing her an "envoy" for Trump's values.
+Detractors denounced her as aloof and tone-deaf to the contemporary political landscape, with a Guardian editorial dubbing her an "envoy" for Trump's values.
 The Guardians Laura Snapes observed Swift's silence, coupled with the celebrity controversies, considerably damaged her status as a "peerless pop princess".

 According to Hyden, the album was released amidst a "moral apocalypse" in the entertainment industry, when sexual assault against women was being "re-contextualized in the popular consciousness as expressions of dominance and humiliation".
 Nonetheless, her inclusion as one of the "Silence Breakers"—a group of six women who publicly spoke out against sexual misconduct—for the cover of Time 2017's People of the Year was criticized by some who disdained her "spineless feminism and political passivity".
 Some others regarded Reputation as Swift's first commercial disappointment, partly because of its diminished success next to its predecessor, 1989.
 In defense of Swift, the academic and journalist Jane Martinson said that Swift's disengagement from the press represented her efforts to control the narrative and was an empowering move for young women.

 Other opinions observed how the public backlash during promotion of Reputation contributed to Swift's political engagements after 2018; she publicly endorsed political candidates, supported LGBT rights, and criticized systemic racism.
 The promotional campaign of Reputation, specifically Swift's use of social media, was subject of an academic paper analyzing popular music marketing by Linda Ryan Bengtsson and Jessica Edlom, two media and communications scholars.
 They argued that Reputation was the "most adequate" release in terms of marketing, driven by fan-oriented social media promotion and Swift's long-standing relationship with her supporters.
 Her "social media blackout" set a precedent for other pop stars to emulate.
 Commenting on the album's rollout cycle, the music scholar Jadey O'Regan remarked how Swift used "the art of pop in the best way" for utilizing "the way she's been stereotyped in popular culture".
 The film director Jennifer Kaytin Robinson cited Reputation as an inspiration for her 2022 teen comedy film Do Revenge.